 Alterations in brain structure and function are consistently linked to HIV-associated neurocognitive disorders (HAND), but the mechanisms through which HIV causes alterations in neural networks and associated cognitive function are not well characterized.
-Marijuana use, which is disproportionately prevalent among HIV+ persons, may increase the risk of HAND.
+Marijuana use, which is disproportionately prevalent among persons with HIV, may increase the risk of HAND.
 This prospective cohort study applies connectomic analyses to achieve the following aims: (1) examine the independent and interactive effects of HIV and marijuana on structural and functional organization of the brain; (2) investigate the longitudinal relationship between network-level disruptions in brain organization and cognitive impairment; and (3) use machine deep learning algorithms to develop individualized prediction models for HAND diagnosis and severity based on multimodal graph features.
 Using a longitudinal design, 200 adults stratified by HIV and marijuana status (4 groups) will have multimodal MRIs and cognitive testing at baseline and 1 year later.
 The central hypothesis is that marijuana use will exacerbate structural and functional disruptions in brain organization that underlie the expression and progression of HAND.
 This innovative project has strong potential to identify appropriate neural biomarkers that may aid in the diagnosis and monitoring of HAND in persons with chronic substance use disorders and serve as targets for novel clinical interventions.
 Our classification models are expected to provide a generalizable framework applicable to individual patients for tailoring of treatment approaches.

 Funding: R01-DA047149 (Meade PI)